Hermès

-Hermès International S.A. (/ɛərˈmɛz/ er-MEZ, /fr/), using the trade name Hermès Paris or simply Hermès, is a French luxury goods company founded in Paris in 1837, by Thierry Hermès.
-At the time, it specialized in the saddlery and harness maker trade, making equipment for the horse rider and his horse.

-The company then branched out into many other trades, including leather goods, which is now its core business, followed by silk, ready-to-wear, watchmaking, jewellery, fashion accessories and perfumery.
+Hermès International S.C.A. (/ɛərˈmɛz/ air-MEHZ, /fr/), using the trade name Hermès Paris or simply Hermès, is a French luxury goods company that was founded in 1837 by Thierry Hermès in Paris, France.
+At that time, it specialized in the saddlery and harness making trade, producing equipment for horse riders and their horses.
+The company then branched out into trades including leather goods (which is now its core business), followed by silk, ready-to-wear, watchmaking, jewellery, fashion accessories and perfumery.
 In 2020, the beauty division added a sixteenth business line.

-Hermès is still controlled by the Hermès family, descendants of the founder.
-It is divided into three branches, the Dumas, Guerrand, and Puech cousins, united within the H51 holding company.
-Except for the 2003-2013 period, during which Patrick Thomas was CEO, the company has always been run by a descendant of founder Thierry Hermès.
-Today, it employs around 25,000 people, including 7,000 craftsmen and 15,000 employees in France, where it has 60 manufactures and production sites.
-In 2024, Hermès generated sales of 15.2 billion euros, with a 4.6 billion euros net income.
+Hermès is still controlled by descendants of the founder, Thierry Hermès.
+The Hermès family is divided into three branches – the Dumas, Guerrand and Puech cousins – united within the H51 holding company.
+Except for the period from 2003 to 2013, during which Patrick Thomas was CEO, the company has always been run by a descendant of the founder.
+Today, it employs around 26,500 people, and near 16,500 employees in France, where it has 63 manufactures and production sites.
+In 2025, Hermès generated sales of 16 billion euros, with a net income of 4.5 billion euros.